This page uses javascript to help render elements, if you have problems please enable javascript.

 Consistent Layout, Navigation, and Reading Order

 Consistent navigation and page layout allow abled and disabled people to navigate a document or website more quickly.
 Complex navigation because of inconsistent design makes it difficult and may cause frustration for all types of users.
-Read this article from the Bureau of Internet Accessibility titled Why Consistency is Important to Accessible Design for more information.

 Set the Language of the Document